self-hosted · for solo developers

 Tuned, not templated.

-The cockpit ships with three carefully-paired dark palettes.
+Three carefully-paired dark palettes.
 Switch via the dots in the sidebar.
 Saved per device.

 Midnight theme